 Noah established his prominence as a graphic artist in the very early Baker Lake Graphic Collections.
-He also comes from an artistic family: his mother was renowned graphic artist Jessie Oonark, and his siblings include accomplished artists Nancy Pukingrnak, Victoria Mamnguqsualuk, and Janet Kigusiuq.
+He also came from an artistic family: his mother was renowned graphic artist Jessie Oonark, and his siblings include accomplished artists Nancy Pukingrnak, Victoria Mamnguqsualuk, and Janet Kigusiuq.

 For more detailed information, please contact Feheley Fine Arts